cooscoos/air_qual/README.md

 Locations contain subfolders A and B if they have more than one monitoring location in a single indoor location.

+Note: Times may be 1 hour off due to time diff.

 ## Outdoor Air quality

 Todo, get from BEACONN